 Irrevocable life insurance trusts — This type of trust removes a grantor’s life insurance from the taxable estate.
 It can help to leave a tax-free legacy to loved ones.

 Qualified terminable interest property trusts — A QTIP trust helps grantors in second marriages provide for the lifetime needs of a second spouse while preserving a legacy for children from the first marriage.

 Special needs trusts — If someone in your family has a disability or special needs, this type of trust can be used to help meet future financial needs.

 Trusts are very flexible instruments.
 At Gene Robinson Law, PLC we can help you create one that addresses your unique estate planning needs.
 We also help our clients augment their asset protection by reviewing existing insurance policies and recommending ways to reduce exposure to liability.

-Gene Robinson Law, PLC drafts effective wills and trusts for clients in Arlington, Virginia and throughout the D.C.
+At Gene Robinson Law, PLC, we draft effective wills and trusts for clients in Arlington, Virginia and throughout the D.C.
 Metro region.
-Call us at (703) 224-8282 or contact us online to schedule a consultation at our conveniently located office in Arlington, Virginia.
+To schedule a phone or in-person consultation, call our office at (703) 224-8282 or contact us online by filling out the form below.